timarney/redux-trackjs-logger/README.md

 Futher info here https://github.com/zalmoxisus/remotedev-server/pull/20

 Also if you don't use an Error Tracking service this will still work.
-Just use the Middleware to catch your error and post the remotedev-server
+Just use the Middleware, catch your errors and Post the actions to the remotedev-server

 Roughly:
 ```